hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/introduction.md

 GraphQL API and the basic UI of a vue app built.
 Our task in this scenario is to integrate the GraphQL APIs into our vue app to build a complete and working app.
+No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a X app built.
+Our task in this scenario is to integrate the GraphQL APIs into our react native app to build a complete and working app.

+If you're new to Vue, we recommend going through this [official tutorial](https://vuejs.org/v2/guide/) and then coming back here!

 ## What do I need to take this tutorial?
 You need to have npm/yarn & node 8+ running.